kraemer-raimund/game-engine/README.md

 # Educational Game Engine

-If you want to learn how game engines work and how to create your own engine, this project is for you.
+**If you want to learn how game engines and 3D graphics work and how to create your own engine, this project is for you.**

 The goal of this educational game engine project is to help you learn what happens under the hood, just like creating it helped me learn more about the